souvikhaldar/souvikhaldar.info/content/security/route_iphone_traffic_tor.md

 ---
 # Introduction
 It should be trivial to understand by now that privacy and anonymity is an absolute must in the current age of everything being on the Internet, from the bank/school documents to personal photos to social media.
-Also, being on Tor network, unlocks the world of Dark web to be explored, which bigger than all the websites a common person might have visited in a lifetime, called the surface web.
+Also, being on Tor network, unlocks the world of Dark web to be explored, which is bigger than all the websites a common person might have visited in a lifetime, called the surface web.
 Tor, The Onion Routing project, is the pioneer of freedom in the world of Internet.
-Tor can be used to:
+Tor can be used to

-> Defend yourself against tracking and surveillance.
-Circumvent censorship
+**Defend yourself against tracking and surveillance.
+Circumvent censorship**

 Tor Relay Network is a great way of staying anonymous over the Internet because on this network the traffic gets directed through a free, community driven, overlay network consisting of 6 thousand relays.